akdemirlab/HiCPlotter/README.md

 	Required parameters:

     files: a list of filenames to be plotted.
-    name: a list of labes for the experiment.
+    name: a list of labels for the experiment.
     chr: chromosome to be plotted.
     output: prefix for the output file.